 Biomass Energy Crops

-To be sustainable, biomass energy crops require a large amount of land to grow the trees and crops decreasing the amount of land available for agriculture and food production.
-Biomass may be one form of renewable energy, but it is not great as solid biomass fuels have a much lower energy content than fossil fuels.
-There are better alternative energies.
+To be sustainable, biomass energy crops require a large amount of land to grow the trees and crops, reducing the amount of land available for agriculture and food production.
+Although biomass is a form of renewable energy, it is not ideal because solid biomass fuels have a much lower energy content than fossil fuels.
+There are better alternative energies available.

 To gain a better understanding of “Biomass and Bioenergy,” to learn more about the various biomass energy crops available, or to investigate the benefits and drawbacks of biomass and bioenergy, Click Here to order your copy of one of the top “Biomass Books” from Amazon today to learn more about making biomass pellets to burn in your home to save money and the environment.